unsplash/unsplash-php/README.md

 ### Configuration

 Before using, configure the client with your application ID and secret.
-If you don't have an application ID and secret, follow the steps from the [Unsplash API](official documentation) to register your application.
+If you don't have an application ID and secret, follow the steps from the [Unsplash API](https://unsplash.com/documentation#creating-a-developer-account) to register your application.

-Note that if you're just using actions that require the [`public` permission scope](#permission-scopes], only the `applicationId` is required.
+Note that if you're just using actions that require the [public permission scope](#permission-scopes), only the `applicationId` is required.

 ```php
 Crew\Unsplash\HttpClient::init([